zacharyhenson/python-ardrone/README.md

 Step 9 is chaos but can easily fill an entire lesson.

 One note: things work much better if the drone can see objects below it.
 A school hall floor or carpet has insufficient contrast.
 Lay books or coats on the floor.

+More complex lessons, where the students write their own code, can be achieved by teaching the kids the standard `turtle` module and then converting to use the `ardrone_turtle` module included herein, which is supposed to have a roughly similar interface.